Office Building Insurance – From Property To Liability & Workers Compensation

 Ordinance or Law Coverage: If you own an office building, particularly an older one, Building Ordinance Coverage may help you if your building has to be repaired to meet local ordinance standards.
 Older structures that are damaged require replacements to roofing, plumbing, electrical, and HVAC material; all of which can be costly.
 Furthermore, many communities require that buildings damaged beyond 50 percent must be completely demolished and rebuilt to modern standards.
 According to the International Risk Management Institute, unendorsed, standard commercial property insurance does not cover the loss of the undamaged portion of the building, the cost of demolishing that undamaged portion of the building, or the increased cost of rebuilding the entire structure in accordance with current building codes.
 However, coverage for these loss exposures is widely available by endorsement.

 Loss of Rents or Rental Value Insurance: This type of property insurance pays you for loss of rental income if your office building is damaged by a covered cause of loss.
 Coverage provides for the fair rental value of the portion of the premises occupied by the insured.

-These are just a few of the policies you will need as the owner of a California office building.
+These are just a few of the policies you will need as the owner of an office building.
 Earthquake, Contractors’ Equipment, Fine Arts, Employment practice liability, and Physical Damage and other coverage may be needed.